Watch the Webinar: NMOS BCP-008 Minimum Status Reporting: Progress, Next Steps & Why It Matters For You

 AMWA Webinar Replay (< 24 min)

-On this 30-minute live event, Cristian Recoseanu of Pebble and Jonathan Thorpe of NVIDIA will talk about the successes that came out of the BCP-008 workshop in Portugal, and then they’ll answer your questions.
+You’ll hear from Cristian Recoseanu of Pebble and Jonathan Thorpe of NVIDIA as they talk about the successes that came out of the BCP-008 workshop in Portugal, and then you’ll hear them answer questions from attendees.

 The experiences of native NMOS implementers, and of those using nmos-cpp